 At the 2009 Consumer Electronics Show, Southwire held several demonstrations showing that driving a nail through the wire would cause a short and trip a circuit breaker.
 At the time of this article, Southwire is awaiting certification from the Underwriters Laboratory for its 120 VAC electrical FlatWire.
 Southwire has secured approval from the National Fire Protection Association.
 Low-voltage FlatWire products are already on the market.

-To learn more about wiring and electricity, take a look at the links on the next page.
+To learn more about wiring and electricity, take a look at the links below.